 Regardless of your skin type, perfumes and preservatives can be irritants.
 You can roll the dice and give them a try but understand that it's a risk [source: Mayo Clinic].

-You can find lots more information about moisturizers and skin care on the next page.
+You can find lots more information about moisturizers and skin care below.